alphagov/govuk-developer-docs/source/manual/howto-change-a-government-following-an-election.html.md

 ## Change a government in Whitehall

-Following a general election or other reason for governmental change the current Government in Whitehall will need to be closed, and a new one created.
+Following a General Election or other reason for governmental change the current Government in Whitehall will need to be closed, and a new one created.

 ### Closing a government